 We have a world in which we have varying degrees of power.
 When we expect people with more power than us to agree to democracy, we are asking that they engage in altruism.

-My world view does not allow for altruism.For better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+My world view does not allow for altruism.The change on Nostrand will make the one on Franklin look minor

 Socialism, huh?Brooklyn Is God's Country!